dailybruin/interactive.2015.a-paper-trail/_posts/2015-11-10-student-stories.markdown

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Freedom.picA.AW.jpg" />
   <h1>Susana Ramirez</h1>
   <figcaption>Susana Ramirez arrived permanently in the United States from Colombia when she was five years old.
-They followed their father, who came to the country in search of work.
+She followed her father, who came to the country in search of work.
 Ramirez remembers feelings of persecution and an innate fear of the police.
 She recalls family parties with a strict curfew of 10 PM so as not to not draw attention from the police.
 Ramirez hopes to eventually attend a four year college.</figcaption>
 </figure>

 <figure class="wide">